qgis/QGIS-Documentation/source/working/working_with_raster.rst

 coordinate of a corner pixel of the raster layer.
 This allows QGIS to position the data correctly in the map canvas.

-QGIS makes use of georeference information inside the raster layer (e.g. GeoTiff) or in an appropriate world file to properly display the data.
+QGIS makes use of georeference information inside the raster layer (e.g. :index:`GeoTiff`) or in an appropriate world file to properly display the data.

-.. index:: `raster layers!georeferenced`

-.. index:: `label_loadraster`
+.. index:: loading_raster

 Loading raster data in QGIS
 ===========================

-Raster layers are loaded either by clicking on the |mActionAddRasterLayer| :guilabel:`Load Raster` icon or by selecting the :guilabel:`View` -->
+Raster layers are loaded either by clicking on the |mActionAddRasterLayer| :sup:`Load Raster` icon or by selecting the :menuselection:`View -->`
 |mActionAddRasterLayer| :guilabel:`Add Raster Layer` menu option.
 More than one
 layer can be loaded at the same time by holding down the :kbd:`Control` or :kbd:`Shift` key and clicking on multiple items in the dialog :guilabel:`Open a GDAL Supported Raster Data Source`.
-.. index:: `raster layers!loading`

 Once a raster layer is loaded in the map legend you can click on the layer name with the right mouse button to select and activate layer specific features or to open